PhantomChain/docs/docs/guidebook/core/transaction-lifecycle.md

 6. Cast the data into a Block model using the new transaction and block ID.
 7. Return the casted Block object.

-Here, the cryptographic functions used by Ark to generate hashes are identical to those used by Bitcoin.
-Good resources to learn more about the block creation process can be found in [Bitcoin educational materials](https://github.com/bitcoinbook/bitcoinbook) as well as relevant Ark documentation on serialization.
+Here, the cryptographic functions used by Phantom to generate hashes are identical to those used by Bitcoin.
+Good resources to learn more about the block creation process can be found in [Bitcoin educational materials](https://github.com/bitcoinbook/bitcoinbook) as well as relevant Phantom documentation on serialization.

 ## Fire Block and Transaction Creation Events